 How Do Other Countries Make Their Goulash?

-Of course, lots of people are partial to a good ‘ole American Goulash with the elbow macaroni and chunks of tomato.
+There are lots of people that are partial to a good ‘ole American Goulash and it’s cousin, American Chop Suey with elbow macaroni and chunks of tomato.
 Can you blame them?

 Can I Turn This Into A Crockpot Goulash?

 I love making crockpot goulash because I can virtually set it and forget it!
 It’s a great slow cooker meal that’s ready when you are but the simmer time on this German goulash recipe does give you time to do other things too.

 Can I Turn This Into An Instant Pot Goulash?

 Making instant pot goulash means you’ll have dinner ready in a fraction of the time and it’ll be every bit as delicious.
 The technique varies just a bit when you’re putting this German goulash recipe in an instant pot cooker.

 Leave a review, I love hearing your feedback! ⭐⭐⭐⭐⭐